Do you have a big-enough-why-project in mind for when you start making the big bucks?

 - Urban farm style tech

-- Simumeat instead of real meat so it is not a vegan community because that is too restrictive for allowing cool people who may not want to stop eating animals. but meat what if we had meat that was “grown” without killing.
+- lab-meat instead of real meat so it can be a vegan community while allowing cool people who may not want to stop eating animals.
+What if we had meat that was “grown” without killing.
 Why not? it’s only a couple years out before this becomes normal and feasible.

 - Off-grid but high tech low EMF design so we don’t expose kids to a lot of EMFs